tide-foundation/Tide-h4x2/README.md

   </a>
 </p>

-[^pwd]: Tide focussed on developing the world's most secure online password authentication mechanism because passwords still, unfortunately, are the most common online authentication mechanism used.
+[^pwd]: Tide's focus on developing the world's most secure online password authentication mechanism is because passwords still, unfortunately, are the most common online authentication mechanism used.
 In general, password authentication is a significantly inferior mechanism compared to its many alternatives.
 Most of the alternatives (e.g. MFA, passwordless, FIDO2, etc) also suffer from security risks which Tide's authentication helps alleviate.
-Tide's superior password protection mechanism isn't intended to discourage users from switching to a better alternatives, instead offers a better interim-measure until such inevitable switch occurs.
+Tide's superior password protection mechanism isn't intended to discourage users from switching to a better alternative, instead offers a better interim-measure until such inevitable switch occurs.
 [^ork]: Tide's decentralized network is made of many nodes named ORKs, which stands for Orchestrated Recluder of Keys.
-A single ORK operates more like a drone in a hive than a node in a network as it perform specific work that is vastly different than other ORKs and is unique to it, but is entirely incomprehensive by itself, even to itself.
+A single ORK operates more like a drone in a hive than a node in a network as it performs work that's unique to it and is vastly different than other ORKs.
+That work is entirely incomprehensive by itself, even to itself.
 Meaning, the network perform a process where each ORK performs part of that process without knowing or understanding anything about the process itself.
-Only after the ORKs completed their parts (which is done in parallel), the network produces a meaningful result.
+Only after the ORKs complete their parts (which is done in parallel), the network produces a meaningful result.
 This "incomprehensible partial processing", or as we call it "Blind Secret Processing" is done using Tide's groundbreaking new Threshold Cryptography done in Multi-Party Computation.
 [^key]: Tide's specific 'key point' is a representation of a cryptographic key as a point on an Edward25519 Elliptic Curve.